unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--unikid` (required): the ID of the UNIK token
 - `-k --propertyKey`, Key of the property to unset. (multiple occurrences)
-- `--await` : Number of blocks to wait to get confirmed for the success.
-Default to `3`.

-  `0` for immediate return.
+- `--await-confirmation` : Maximum number of blocks to wait to get one confirmation of the transaction.
+Default to 3.
+0 for immediate return.
-  Needs to be strictly greater than `--confirmation` flag
-- `--confirmations` : Number of confirmations to wait to get confirmed for the success.
-Default to `1`.

-  Needs to be strictly lower than `--await` flag
 - `--passphrase` : The passphrase of the owner of UNIK.
 If you do not enter a passphrase you will be prompted for it.
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.

-It's impossible to ask more confirmations (with the --confirmations flag) than the number of blocks CLI waits (--await).
-Only 1 confirmation possible by block.

 Some [global parameters](#global-parameters) may apply to this command.